-This first step is the most complicated process because if your PC doesn’t boot, you’ll have to determine which between the motherboard, CPU, and RAM sticks are having issues.
+This first step is the most complicated process because if your PC doesn’t boot, you’ll have to determine which issues between the motherboard, CPU, and RAM sticks.

 Doing this will be easy if you have spare parts that you can use for testing.
 However, we assume you don’t have any for these parts because an average PC user wouldn’t have a working motherboard, RAM, or CPU in storage.

 Here’s what you have to do to proceed with the test: